• Skip to primary navigation

 • Pour the glaze over the ham and in-between the slices.
 Drizzle a small amount over the vegetables.

-• Tightly cover with foil and bake for 2 hours; occasionally basting with the liquid at the bottom.
+• Tightly cover with aluminum foil and bake for 2 hours; occasionally basting with the liquid at the bottom.

 • Bake until a meat thermometer registers 160°F. Remove from the skillet and place on a platter or cutting board covered.
 Allow to rest for 5 minutes.